 Under normal use the amplifier should provide years of trouble-free service.
-The only user maintenance required by the user is to vacuum the front grille periodically.
+The only user maintenance required by the user is to vacuum the front grill periodically.

 In some extreme cases it may be necessary for authorized service personnel to clean the inside of the amplifier.
-These conditions usually occur after prolonged use, e.g. in environments using "cracked oil" smoke machines.
+These conditions usually occur after prolonged use, e.g. in environments using "cracked-oil" smoke machines.

-If you are using your amplifier for heavy duty use, i.e. for concert touring or with "industrial" music, it is recommended to have your amplifier serviced every 3 years, purely as a preventative measure.
+If you are using your amplifier for heavy duty use i.e. concert touring or industrial music it is recommended that you have your amplifier serviced every 3 years, purely as a preventative measure.